sorabh86/NodeFrontend/README.md

 cat file.txt (echo content of file)

-mv file.txt config/file.txt (move copy of a file to another file with same content). cp package.json bower.json (copy file into another file). cp -r config cnf (copy folder to another folder | -r is used copy files of a folder)
+mv file.txt config/file.txt (move copy of a file to another file with same content)

+cp package.json bower.json (copy file into another file)

+cp -r config cnf (copy folder to another folder | -r is used copy files of a folder)